 Cause and Effect is one of the key concepts for the Australian History Syllabus.
 It concerns the factors and consequences of a variety of events and situations.
 But concepts aren’t always easy for teachers to teach or for students to understand!
 This post discusses how to teach the concept using a visual organiser called Diamond Nine.
+This activity idea and method was created by A Chapman in the article listed below.

 Why do we need to Teach Cause and Effect?